Performers Lists and GPs’ Obligations

 Support from the LMC

-We would strongly recommend that every doctor faced with a notice of a suspension hearing calls the LMC Ltd on 01438 880010 for advice.
-If appropriate, we will do everything possible to make sure that a GP is supported at a hearing.
+We would strongly recommend that every doctor faced with a notice of a suspension hearing calls the LMC Ltd link to contact for advice.
+We will do everything possible to make sure that a GP is supported at a hearing.
 Further, investigations following a suspension are often protracted and extremely stressful and, therefore, the LMC Ltd has the necessary processes and personnel available to offer pastoral support.
 This doesn’t mean that we uphold or condone poor performance or professional misconduct in any way, but we do support an individual going through performance or conduct procedures to ensure that they are dealt with fairly.